aleksandr-vin/sbt-keychain-credentials/README.md

     host=repo.mynexus.com
     user=aleksandrvin
     password=XXXXXX

+The problem is **password stored in plain text** on your filesystem.

+#### Fix for SBT 1.X

-To remove plain text password from that file, you add _sbt-keychain-credentials_ as a global plugin by adding these lines to your _~/.sbt/1.0/plugins/build.sbt_:
+To remove plain text password from the file, you add _sbt-keychain-credentials_ as a global plugin by adding this line to your _~/.sbt/1.0/plugins/build.sbt_:

-    addSbtPlugin("com.xvyg" % "sbt-keychain-credentials" % "1.0.0")
+    addSbtPlugin("com.xvyg" % "sbt-keychain-credentials" % "1.0.1")

-and then you import its `Credentials` object:
+and these lines to your _~/.sbt/1.0/global.sbt_ (with your own path to credentials file):

     import com.xvyg.sbt.keychain.Credentials

-everywhere you have one from `sbt`.
+    credentials ++= Seq(Credentials(Path.userHome / ".ivy2" / ".credentials", sLog.value))

+This will place credentials with password, obtained from your system's keychain, somewhere close to the head of `credentials` list.
+So everywhere in your project, where you have `Credentials(Path.userHome / ".ivy2" / ".credentials")`, you need to check that they are appended to the list.

 This will bring you next warning when you recompile your project: